makokaz/parallel-distributed-programming/20vgg/README.md

 Simply give an arbitrary number to any of them to make sure your algorithm is not sensitive to any of them.

 A general remark: when using a pseudo random number for a randomized algorithm such as stochastic gradient descent, _ALWAYS_ give it a seed you chose and make it behave deterministically given the same seed.
 This is a tremendous help for debugging.
-After you have done initial debugging, you can test your algorithm across different sequences of numbers just by giving different seeds.
+After you have done initial debugging, you can test your algorithm across different sequences of random numbers just by giving different seeds.
 Note that virtually all pseudo random number generators are deterministic after a seed is given.
 A random number generator without any seed generates different sequences every time simply because they use different seeds every time; when you do not give it a seed, it simply takes a value from an external source (e.g., the current time) and uses it as a seed.
 Nothing else is different.
 In this sense, there is almost no point in not giving a seed of your choice (give the current time as a seed if you want to purposefully make it behave differently each time).
 Without giving a seed, your algorithm can NEVER behave deterministically, which is a nightmare for debugging and the nightmare is nothing but unnecessary.

 GPU execution (-a gpu_base)
 --------------------------